American Bar Association chides Donald Trump over 9th Circuit complaints

 “Judges must not Legislate Security and Safety at the Border, or anywhere else.
 They know nothing about it and are making our Country unsafe.
 Our great Law Enforcement professionals MUST BE ALLOWED TO DO THEIR JOB!
 If not there will be only bedlam, chaos, injury and death.
 We want the Constitution as written!”
 He continued to tweet.

-The president’s Twitter tirade on the 9th Circuit started on Tuesday after an Obama-appointee ruled in California against the current administration’s latest crackdown on asylum claims.
+The president’s Twitter tirade about the 9th Circuit started Tuesday after an Obama-appointed judge ruled in California against the Trump administration’s crackdown on asylum claims.

 The Washington Times Comment Policy